-Class meets twice a week via Zoom for 4 weeks (8 sessions) Mondays and Fridays from August 3rd to August 28th
+Class meets twice a week via Zoom for 4 weeks (8 sessions) Tuesdays and Fridays from September 15 – October 16

 This is the perfect class for people who are totally new to Photoshop.
 Photoshop is a rich, deep and wide program but you likely need only a core group of commands to execute what you require for your art practice.
 Online tutorials generally cover more material than you really need and are too fast paced for beginners.
 You don’t have to be very computer savvy to use Photoshop in a limited way that suits most artists’ needs.
 You do need to make some time for practice between classes.

 This is not a class for graphic designers, web designers or photographers.
 However, if you want to prepare your images for collage, silkscreen, photo etching, transfers, etc. this class is a good choice.
 The pace will be slow, with lots of review and homework so that you can practice using your new skills.
 The instructor will be available for virtual “office hours” between classes for questions and problem solving.

 Change images from color to black and white